Are you creating a memorable homeschool experience?

-One of the first rooms I packed up was our homeschool room, which I had just set up the previous August to what finally felt to be the perfect set up for my family.
-Mama tears flowed as I pondered how we were going keep our year feeling memorable with most of our supplies and books packed in boxes.
+One of the first rooms I packed up was our homeschool room, which I had just set up the previous August to what finally felt to be the perfect setup for my family.
+Mama tears flowed as I pondered how we were going to keep our year feeling memorable with most of our supplies and books packed in boxes.

 1. Reading Aloud